SAP/spartacus-docs/_pages/dev/features/customer-coupons.md

 ## Enabling Customer Coupons

 The Customer Coupons feature has corresponding CMS-component data that allows you to enable or disable the feature.
-The configuration is provided in the `B2cStorefrontModule`.
+The configuration is provided in the `MyCouponsModule`.

 ## Configuring